 Some of the key restrictions in the sanctions regulations are outlined below.
 The following list is a summary only and is not comprehensive.
 We recommend that you look at the detailed regulations and obtain independent legal advice when making decisions about dealings with persons from Guinea-Bissau.

-The regulations prohibit people designated by the UN from entering or transiting through New Zealand unless entry or transit would be consistent with the UNSC’s determinations (see regulation 4).
-You can access the list of people and entities designated by the UN here(external link).
+The regulations prohibit people designated by the UN(external link) from entering or transiting through New Zealand unless entry or transit would be consistent with the UNSC’s determinations (see regulation 4).